Mark Charfauros: It's finally over

 Defense attorney Randy Cunliffe argued the case should be dismissed due to double jeopardy.

-"I was surprised to hear it because it was taking a while for a decision to come out," said Charfauros.
+"I was surprised to hear it, because it was taking awhile for a decision to come out," Charfauros said.
 "I am really happy that it's gone this way.
 It's been how many years since it started and it's finally over."

 The charges of obstructing governmental function and official misconduct, both misdemeanors, have been dismissed and will be expunged from his record, court documents state.